-Although these statistical associations provide broad support for the claim that excessive and poorly designed regulation reduces economic growth and other indicators of well being, they have several limitations.
-First, the data are based largely on subjective assessments and survey results.
+results.
 In addition, they include non-regulatory indicators as well as indicators of direct regulatory interventions, such as measures of fiscal burden and soundness of monetary policy.

 In an attempt to provide less subjective measures of regulatory quality, the World Bank recently began a multi-year project to catalogue international differences in the scope and manner of regulations based on objective measures of regulatory burden - such as the number of procedures required to register a new business and the time and costs of registering a new business, enforce a contract, or go through bankruptcy.
-The first volume (Doing Business in 2004, Understanding Regulation) of the annual series examines for 130 countries five fundamental aspects of a firm's life cycle: starting a business, hiring and firing workers, enforcing contracts, obtaining credit, and closing a business.
-The second volume (Doing Business in 2005, Removing Obstacles to Growth) updates these measures and adds data about registering property and protecting investors.
-The third volume (Doing Business in 2006, Creating Jobs) updates the previous measures, expands the number of countries to 155, and adds three more sets of indicators: dealing with licenses, paying taxes, and trading across borders.
-The first volume contained three major conclusions:
+The first volume (Doing Business in 2004, Understanding Regulation) of the annual series examines for 130 countries five fundamental aspects of a firm's life cycle: starting a business.31 The second volume (Doing Business in 2005, Removing Obstacles to Growth) updates these measures and adds data about registering property and protecting investors.32 The third volume (Doing Business in 2006, Creating Jobs) updates the previous measures, expands the number of countries to 155, and adds three more sets of indicators: dealing with licenses, paying taxes, and trading across borders.33 The first volume contained three major conclusions: